 These tomatoes are noticeably sweeter than local tomatoes.
 So if you use canned tomato puree, you might want to taste for acidity and add a tablespoon of honey or maple syrup to balance out the flavors.

-If you have leftovers, you can keep them in the fridge, in a sealed container, for up to 3 days.
+If you have leftovers, you can keep them in the fridge, in a sealed container, for up to three days.
 Make sure you reheat them very gently, so as not to overcook the shrimp.
 It’s best to reheat them in the microwave, covered, on 50% power.